Thursday, November 21, 2024

 This was stage 17 for me, and it was quite long but mostly pleasant.
 The most difficult part is a climb you’ll come across roughly halfway through the stage.
 This is also where you’ll reach the halfway point of the Camino, between Sevilla and Santiago de Compostela.

-You’ll walk along the ancient roman road, by pig farms, and through wind farms.
+You’ll walk along the ancient Roman road, by pig farms, and through wind farms.
 You’ll get to see gorgeous views of the surroundings from the top of the hill, then you’ll descend toward your destination, San Pedro de Rozados.

 The stage has no other stops in between, so you’ll need to plan and get some snacks or even lunch since it’s pretty long.
 It took me just over 7 hours to complete it